meg-gutshall/vc-rust-learning-cohort/learning-resources/primary/the_rust_programming_language.md

 The most comprehensive resource for learning Rust, but a bit theoretical sometimes.
 You will be using this along with Rustlings!

-Also, check out the [Rust Book experiment](https://rust-book.cs.brown.edu/)!
+Optionally, you can use the [Rust Book Experiment](../supplementary/rust_book_experiment.md) instead!